2018 Expert Consultation on draft DPs started on 28 November 2018 and ends on 11 January 2019

-This year, experts worldwide are invited to submit comments on two different draft diagnostic protocols (DPs) under the work programme of the Technical Panel on Diagnostic Protocols (TPDP).
-The schedule for the Expert Consultation for 2018 and the list of the draft DPs to comment on will be posted below.
+This year, experts worldwide are invited to submit comments on one draft diagnostic protocol (DP) under the work programme of the Technical Panel on Diagnostic Protocols (TPDP).
+The schedule for the Expert Consultation for 2018 and the title of the draft DP to comment on are as follows:

 In order to download and comment on a draft diagnostic protocol, please email to